directinsight/meta-di/README.md

 ### Build The Image ###

-From the build root directory now build the image, for example:
+Now from the build root directory build the image, for example:

 ```
-bitbake core-image-minimal
+bitbake karo-image-minimal
 ```

 ### Programming the TX6 Module and Check ###